 Students who ride the bus to school are to go to the school gym where they will be under the supervision of a teacher.
-Before school care will be provided in the cafeteria for students arriving between 7am and 8:00am that do not ride the bus to school.
-Students using the before school care that do not ride the bus must preregister and will be charged a fee to use this service.
-Parents dropping off their students before school should arrive no sooner than 8:00, nor later than 8:10.
+Parents dropping off their students before school should arrive no sconer than 8:00, nor later than 8:10.